 Full Committee Chair and Subcommittee Chair Have Budget Oversight Over the Federal Prison System, Demand Answers for Last Week’s Failures

 Washington, DC – Representatives Nita Lowey, Chairwoman of the House Appropriations Committee, and José E.

-Washington, DC – Congressman José E. Serrano today released the following statement on the plebiscite carried out yesterday, June 11, in Puerto Rico:
+Washington, DC – Congressman José E. Serrano tonight released the following statement in response to President Trump’s State of the Union address in Congress: